 If you think the location data is not entirely accurate, you can edit the same before downloading or sharing the pic.

 Another site for you to find location data from EXIF of any photo.
-Pic2Map works the same like other sites that we saw earlier.
-You can drag and drop the image or select file location to upload the image.
-Once you do, it will show you photo’s location and address along with an interactive map.
+Pic2Map works the same as other sites that we saw earlier.
+You can drag and drop the image or select the file location to upload the image.
+Once you do, it will show you the photo’s location and address along with an interactive map.

-Like Metapicz, Pic2Map will also collect additional data from the photo like make and model of the device, ISO speed, focal length, shutter speed, GPS info, and so on.
+Pic2Map will also collect additional data from the photo, like the make and model of the device, ISO speed, focal length, shutter speed, GPS info, and so on.
 You will have to scroll a little below to find all this useful info.

 Pic2Map goes a step further here and will also show a bunch of other images from nearby areas.
-I saw images from cities that were in the 600km radius.
-All the related pics were artistic in nature as if the developers wanted to refresh my memories.
+I saw images from cities that were within a 600km radius.
+All the related pics were artistic in nature, as if the developers wanted to refresh my memories.

 My parents were not so lucky.
-Back in their days, smartphones didn’t even exist and they had to rely on traditional cameras to capture memories.
+Back in their days, smartphones didn’t even exist, and they had to rely on traditional cameras to capture memories.
 We have so much tech available at our disposal.
 Capturing and storing essential data shouldn’t be hard if you know the right tools for the job.
 Also, check how to find a song by humming the tune.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.